 As your furnace turns on and prepares to warm up your house, it’s common for it to produce some noise.
 These sounds, including the burners igniting and the blower whirring, are all part of the typical start-up procedures.

-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are several approaches you can do to make your furnace quieter this winter.

-1. Book Regular Furnace Maintenance
+1. Book Yearly Furnace Maintenance

-2. Routinely Install a New Furnace’s Air Filter
+2. Regularly Change Your Furnace’s Air Filter

-Our suggestions for installing a new furnace filter:
+Our suggestions for changing your furnace filter:

-- Flat filter: Every month
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You might have to change your filter more frequently if you have allergies or pets.
+You may have to install a new filter more often if you have allergies or pets.

-Some furnaces, often older ones, can be louder than others.
-But if you’re hearing exceedingly loud or odd noises, it may be time to get in touch with a heating and cooling company like Gee & Missler Heating & Air Conditioning for furnace repair in Wyandotte.
+Some furnaces, especially older ones, can be noisier than others.
+But if you’re noticing very loud or odd noises, you should call a heating and cooling company like Gee & Missler Heating & Air Conditioning for furnace repair in Wyandotte.

-Here are a few noises to be looking for, how to solve them and when to call a pro.
+Here are a few noises to be looking for, how to fix them and when to get in touch with a pro.